mjbaucas/mjbaucas.github.io/_hometab/home.md

 ---
 ### Research Interests
-My research focuses on IoT network applications, with an emphasis on cybersecurity and decentralized network architectures.
-I implement IoT systems using fog and edge computing, and develop platforms for deploying wearable devices, environmental sensors, and large language models at the edge.
-My work integrates blockchain, federated learning, and different end-to-end encryption techiques to enhance data security and privacy.
-Recently, I have been exploring the integration of AI models and embedded systems to enable more intelligent and sustainable IoT applications.
+My research focuses on IoT network applications with an emphasis on cybersecurity and decentralized architectures.
+I develop systems using fog and edge computing, deploying wearable devices, environmental sensors, and LLMs at the edge.
+I integrate blockchain technologies, federated learning, and end-to-end encryption into these implementations to enhance security and privacy.
+Recently, I've been exploring embedded systems and other AI models to achieve more intelligent and sustainable designs.

 ---
 ### Short Bio